 What's the course about?

-We are proud of our TEF Gold rating, which recognises our excellent teaching and support.
 You have 20 hours of contact time with lectures and workshops taking up about 6-10 hours per week.

 In your first year, you will gain a solid foundation in topics areas such as physiology, biochemistry, genetics, and cell biology in lectures, seminars, and tutorials.
 You will use your theory to build on your practical skills in a well-equipped, modern laboratory.